Training

 --model_criterion MODEL_CRITERION

 Criterion for model selection.
+Possible values are: posterior, loglik, AIC, consensus.

 Default: AIC